Cities that are canceling their big New Year’s Eve events — and those still going forward

 Events still scheduled

 Not all the world’s cities have called off their celebrations.
-Here are some of the cities traditionally renowned for their exceptional fireworks and big New Year’s Eve events that were still moving forward with their plans as of December 21:
+Here are some of the cities traditionally renowned for their exceptional fireworks and big New Year’s Eve events that were still moving forward with their plans as of 3 p.m.
+ET December 25.
+Click the links to get details, including pandemic safety measures:

 BANGKOK